IU School of Health and Rehabilitation Sciences launches high school program to increase diversity

 The Saturday Senior Academy will begin Jan.
-23 on the campus of Indiana University-Purdue University Indianapolis.
+23 on the campus of IUPUI.
 The students will meet for six hours that day and every Saturday through June 11.

 The deadline for applying for the academy is Dec.
 16. Students accepted into the academy will be notified by Jan.
 6. To be eligible to apply, a student must be a senior with a grade point average of at least 2.5 and have completed two science courses, one math course and one English course with a C or better.

 The Saturday Senior Academy is one of the initiatives created within the Health Careers Opportunity Program.
 The program was developed by the School of Health and Rehabilitation Sciences and funded with a $1.9 million three-year grant from the U.S. Department of Health and Human Services' Health Resources and Services Administration to increase diversity in the health professions.

 The goal of the academy and other Health Careers Opportunity Program initiatives is to prepare participants to enroll in, progress in and graduate from programs in the health professions, with a specific focus on the occupational therapy, physical therapy and physician assistant fields.